Dia de Sant Jordi in Barcelona | ForeverBarcelona

 5

 Bakers always take the opportunity to contribute to the party!
-And some years ago they created a special St. George’s bread which is made with cheese and sobrassada (a red Majorcan pork paté with paprika), creating the colors of the Catalan flag.
-It’s savory is not your thing, you can also buy a thing George cake with crème brûlée on top.
-Yummy!
+And in the late 1980’s ago the baker Eduardo Crespo created a special St. George’s bread which is made with cheese and sobrassada (a red Majorcan pork spread made with paprika), recreating the colors of the Catalan flag.
+This Pa de Sant Jordi made the local news, and soon other bakers adopted it, too, and now you can find it in any Barcelona bakery on April 23.

 6